Wash & Go Routine for Low-Porosity, Medium-Volume, Coarse-Textured 4A-4C Coils (WGR101-104)

 Apply a thin layer of LOCK IT IN Curl Nourishing Hair Oil (This is the O in the LCO method) to your strands to ensure that the moisture remains near the hair shaft and to act as a protective layer to prevent losing the moisture to the atmosphere.

 — Step 4c: Hold

-For medium hold apply Curl Defining Strong Hold Gel.
+For a strong hold apply HIGH-KEY JELLY Curl Defining Strong Hold Gel.
 Start at the ends, then work your way up.
 Note: over-saturating your roots may weigh your strands down.
 Clump curls using your preferred curl definition and styling technique (praying-hands, shingling, finger-raking, or Denman-brushing, etc.).

 Ensure the set of your wash and go by air-drying, diffusing, heat-drying using a hooded dryer, plopping, or banding your hair.